 - Date wanted.
 Provide Date Wanted in the Order Notes section on the Checkout Page.
 We always try to ship as near your Date Wanted as possible.

 - Minimum orders for shipping keets.
 Minimum shipment is 20 keets.
 Keets are shipped Priority Mail, insured.
 Please inspect at the post office with your Postmaster as a witness if any loss occurs.
 They are insured and you can file a claim with the Post Office for any shipping loss.

 - FREE Shipping.
 Guinea keets are shipped Priority Mail; insured safe arrival guaranteed.
 Please inspect at the post office with your Postmaster as a witness if any loss occurs.
 They are insured and you can file a claim with the Post Office for any shipping loss.

 - About Keets Assorted.
 Hatchery Choice.
 Colors included in the assorted groups will be our choice depending on what’s available.

 Only logged in customers who have purchased this product may leave a review.

-Buff keets are near white with light irregular tan stripes on the head and back. …
+Royal purple keets are brown with small irregular black striping on the back and the …